prakashkumarprasad/MeetMind/README.md

    - On failure: status → `failed`.

-These same statuses are surfaced to users through a single shared frontend component, `MeetingProcessingPanel`, which is used identically on meeting cards and the meeting detail page.
-It renders a loading bar with the current stage percentage and a step tracker (checkmarks on completed steps).
+These same statuses are surfaced to users through a single shared frontend component, `MeetingProcessingPanel`, which is used on meeting cards and the meeting detail page.
+It renders a loading bar, a step tracker with checkmarks on completed steps, and a reassurance message explaining that processing can take a few minutes.
 For video meetings it also shows an amber notice that the recording is first converted to audio, which is why video uploads take a little longer.

 The dashboard polls the meeting list every 5 s while anything is still in an in-progress status, so users see live progress.